 How do I book a digital assessment?

-For Republic of Ireland, Private centres and those wishing to book Drama group and pair exams please see our website for more information
+For Republic of Ireland and Private centres please see our website for more information

 We do not currently offer a digital assessment option for our Certificate exams, Theory of Music exams and FTCL level Diplomas.
-Our Digital Alternative Assessment option is available year round, without specific application deadlines.
+Our digital exam option is available year round, without specific application deadlines.

-Before booking an exam, please ensure you are aware of our timescale requirements: After booking a digital exam, you will receive login instructions within one week to allow you to upload your video recording to our platform, once these instructions are received you will then have two weeks to upload your submission for assessment.
+Before booking an exam, please ensure you are aware of our timescale requirements: After booking a digital exam, you will receive a link to upload your exam within 24-48 hours, you will then have 14 days to upload your submission for assessment.

 What is required for my digital assessment, and does this differ to the standard syllabus for face to face exams?

 Requirements for digital assessments are revised from those used in a face to face exam in most cases, please refer to the detailed information available via the links below:

 Do I need to play with a live accompaniment?

 Initial–Grade 8: Candidates may use recorded accompaniments/backing tracks in place of a live accompanist for all digital graded exams.
 Drum Kit (all Group A pieces), Acoustic Guitar pieces (where tracks are required) and all Rock & Pop grades must always be accompanied by the Trinity backing tracks.
 For other instruments, the backing tracks may be of any type.

 Please refer to this page for information on recorded accompaniments published by Trinity.